julianes10/ipaem/README.md

 # ipaem
-Small project to manage home devices exploring IPA technologies
+Small home project to manage home devices exploring IPA technologies

+With this software is possible:
+* command a raspberry pi with voice to
+  * listen preconfigured names radio stations using tuneIn ids
+  * listen preconfigured music using youtube ids
+  * listen audios you ask for to youtube, go to next in the list and so on
+  * change lights mode and color of a arduino-controlled led strip
+* control led strip with an arduino communicated with your pi

 So far, the idea is having config file to trigger actions besides default actions from GA.
 In the config file will be possible run external commands, give feedback sound, etc